 Visiting our Venues

-In the Hunterian Art Gallery, access is by ramp to ground floor, and then by lift to the basement and first floor Gallery 2.
+In the Hunterian Art Gallery there is a ramp to the ground floor and a lift to the basement and first floor Gallery 2.

 Portable Folding Stools

-Portable folding stools are available in the Hunterian Museum and Hunterian Art Gallery for visitors who require them.
-Please ask our Front of House staff if you require any assistance.
+Portable folding stools are available in the Hunterian Museum.
+Please ask our Front of House staff if you need any help.